fabianonline/OctoPrint-Telegram/README.md

 # OctoPrint-Telegram

-This plugin integrates Telegram Messager with Octoprint.
+This plugin integrates Telegram Messenger with Octoprint.
 It sends messages (with photos if available) on print start, end and failure.
-Also it sends messages during the print whenever a specified z distance has been done.
+Also it sends messages during the print at configurable intervals.
 That way you don't have to remember to regularly have a look at the printing process.
 Also, you can control Octoprint via messages.
 Send `/status` to get the current printer status or `/abort` to abort the current print.
 Send `/help` for a list of all recognized events.

 ## Setup